By Addison Erwin Sheldon, 1913

 General Custer said that the Arickaree fight was the greatest battle on the plains.
 At Wounded Knee, South Dakota lives a tall wise Sioux named Fire Lightning.
 He was in the Arickaree fight and told me this story one summer afternoon sitting in the shadow of his log house and looking out upon his garden.
 He said the Indians lost nearly a hundred men in the fight and showed by gestures with his hands how fast the white men fired from their sandpits and how Roman Nose fell from his horse.

 Today a monument has been established at the site of the Beecher Island Battle.
 The Beecher Island Battlefield Monument is a joint Colorado–Kansas historical site established in 1905 to commemorate the September 17-19, 1868 battle fought there between Colonel George A. Forsyth’s Scouts and a group of about 750 Indians from several Plains Indian tribes.
 Chief Roman Nose died in the battle.
 The memorial is located 20 miles south of Wray, Colorado.

 The monument that stands today is actually the second to be erected.
 The original monument was located about 200 yards south of today’s marker on the original island, was washed away in the 1935 Arickaree River flood.
 Only part of the engraved portion of the base of the original marker was recovered.

 About the Author: Excerpted from the book, History and Stories of Nebraska, by Addison Erwin Sheldon, 1913.
-Addison Erwin Sheldon (1861-1943) was director of the Nebraska Historic Society, and wrote numerous books devoted to the history of Nebraska.
+Addison Erwin Sheldon (1861-1943) was director of the Nebraska Historical Society and wrote numerous books devoted to the history of Nebraska.
 Many of the photographs and illustrations in his many texts were also taken and drawn by Sheldon.